itjosephk2/Joseph-Keane-Piano-Portfolio/README.md

 ### Testing User Stories

-* As a customer, I want to be able to navigate the website intuitively and learn more about the business and treatments being offered.
+* As a customer, I want to be able to navigate the website intuitively and learn more about the services being offered.
     - The website offers a intuitive structure for the customers to navigate and find the information they are looking for.
     - The navigation bar is clearly presented in all pages for the customers to find with ease and it is easily navigable.

-* As a customer, I want to be able to read more about the treatments available.
+* As a customer, I want to be able to hear examples of the persons playing.

-    - The treatments page presents all treatments available, each on their own section.

-    - Each treatment section contains useful information about the respective treatment.
+* As a customer, I want to learn more about their teaching style and credibility.

+* As a customer, I want to learn more bout their playing services that they provide.

-* As a customer, I want to easily find the contact information for the business.
+* As a customer, I want to easily find the contact information for them.

-    - The landing page contains a clear contact section with all necessary business' contacts

-* As a customer, I want to find social media links to the business.
+* As a customer, I want to find social media links.

-    - The footer provides link to the business' social media channels.

-* As a customer, I want to be able to book a treatment directly from the website.
+* As a customer, I want to be able to contact them easily in order to inquire about their services.

-    - The book now page provides a book now form for the customer to book and schedule their next treatment.

-* As a customer, I want to easily find the business' location.
+* As a customer, I want to be able to navigate the website intuitively and learn more about the business and treatments being offered.

-    - The book now page contains a find us section with a Google map of the business' geographical location.

 ### Code Validation